 Silver Linings Playbook (2012)

-This 2012 film stars Jennifer Lawrence and Bradley Cooper in lead roles.
+This 2012 Jennifer Lawrence and Bradley Cooper movie has them in lead roles.
 Tiffany (Jennifer Lawrence) suffers from OCD while Pat (Bradley Cooper) suffers from bipolar disorder.
 David O. Russell is the director of this film.
 The film is an astounding blend of painful authenticity, huge laughs, and a moving love story.
 It thematically walks a tightrope and never has a dull moment throughout the film.
+It was one of the best films mental health.

 One flew over the cuckoo’s nest (1975)